 One major difference between a bear market and a market correction is the extent to which prices fall.

 Bear markets occur when stock prices drop by 20% or more, whereas corrections typically involve price drops of around 10%.

 Furthermore, market corrections tend to last less than two months, whereas bear markets last two months or longer.

 Examples of bear markets in Australia

 The bear market with the steepest fall started in 1987, sparked by the infamous Black Monday.
+This was the name given to the day the Dow Jones Industrial Average (DJIA) in the United States lost almost 22%, and marked the beginning of a global stock market decline.
 Black Monday actually hit Australian shores on Tuesday 20 October and resulted in the ASX losing 26% in a single day.
 From the beginning of October 1987 to 13 November 1987, the All Ords fell by 50%.

 Other examples include the 1929 Great Depression, and the bear market that followed the dot-com bubble collapse in the 2000s, which saw the All Ords lose 21% of its value between March 2002 and March 2003.

 Another occurred back in the 1970s in response to the quadrupling of oil prices by the Organization of the Petroleum Exporting Countries (OPEC), which prompted a US recession.
 That bear market lasted for 19 months (from February 1973 to October 1974) and saw the All Ords plummet a whopping 58%.